Damage to the amygdala can cause problems with memory processing, emotional reactions, and even decision-making.

 Researchers believe this occurs because the amygdala was not triggering the autonomic responses that make a person less likely to choose a riskier option.
 Without these cues, such as increased heart rate and blood pressure, the person will not adjust their behavior.

-This can explain why patients with amygdala damage seem so impulsive.
+This can explain why patients with amygdala damage may be impulsive.

 The hippocampus and the amygdala work closely together to process memories.
 The amygdala encodes the emotional aspect of a memory, whereas the hippocampus encodes the context.